rasmuserik/reputil/README.md

-# reputil 0.0.2
+# reputil 0.0.3

 Various utilities for working with repositories containing coffeescript
 # Reputil

 ## Versions

-- 0.0.3 fix autocompile for multible files, ie. one coffee per file, and restart if dead
+- 0.0.3 Fix autocompile for multiple files.
+Make `reputil.coffee` the executable.
 - 0.0.2 `build` action which does all the usual stuff: compile, generate readme, etc.
 - 0.0.1
   - action: `genreadme` automatically generate README.md from package.json and literate coffeescript,